Metrological detection of entanglement generated by non-Gaussian operations: Ideal detection of non-Gaussian entanglement

 \section{Ideal detection of non-Gaussian entanglement}

 In order to decide which Hamiltonian $\hat{H}$ is best suited to witness entanglement we can calculate theoretically $E_Q$ through Equation \eqref{Ent}.
 This can guide us deciding which parameter is best suited to detect entanglement of a given quantum state in a realistic scenario.
 Below, we use the estimation of parameters related to the four single-mode Gaussian gates in CV quantum optics.
 Namely: displacement, phase-shift, shearing and squeezing.
-We analyze in which cases the joint estimation of these parameters reveals the entanglement of the non-Gaussian two-mode photon-subtracted state given by Equation (\ref{UnSymPsi}).
+We analyze in which cases the joint estimation of these parameters reveals the entanglement of \DBR{the single-photon subtracted state} given by Equation (\ref{UnSymPsi}).
 For the sake of simplicity, we focus here on the case $\phi=\pi/4$.
-A generalization to any $\phi$ is shown in Appendix \ref{app:phi}.
+A generalization to any angle $\phi$ and an equivalent analysis for two photon-subtracted states can be found in the Supplemental Material.